jfairbank/elm-workshop/README.md

-# Building Web Apps with Elm Workshop
+# Build Web Apps with Elm Workshop

 This repo contains demos and exercises for the "Building Web Apps with Elm" workshop.

-## Ellie
+## Setup

-This workshop utilizes the wonderful [Ellie App](https://ellie-app.com) for running Elm demos and exercises.
+This workshop uses the wonderful [Ellie App](https://ellie-app.com) for running Elm demos and exercises.
 Ellie is to Elm what JSBin or JSFiddle is to JavaScript.

+All you need is a modern browser such as Chrome or Firefox.
+Make sure you're able to compile some of the URLs below to verify your OS and browser can use Ellie.
+I've seen problems with some Linux distros in the past.

 ## Demo Templates